 - b.
-A video demonstration, as a URL to a video on a browser-viewable platform (like YouTube), of the proposed virtual or blended learning program curriculum that clearly portrays the student and teacher experience with the virtual learning curriculum, including both the student and teacher user interfaces.
-Click or tap here to enter text. - c.
+A video demonstration, as a URL to a video on a browser-viewable platform (like YouTube), of the proposed virtual or blended learning program curriculum that clearly portrays the student and teacher experience with the virtual learning curriculum, including both the student and teacher user interfaces. - Click or tap here to enter text. - c.
 Describe whether students will be required to regularly or periodically attend your school facility.
 Specify such requirements and describe the facility.
 Click or tap here to enter text. - d.
-Describe how the school will ensure or facilitate student attendance at in-person school activities.
-Click or tap here to enter text. - e.
-An explanation of how the proposed school will define, monitor, verify, and report student attendance, student participation in a full course load, credit accrual, and course completion that provides sufficient evidence that all students will be accounted for and engaged in a complete and rigorous educational program.
+Describe how the school will ensure or facilitate student attendance at in-person school activities. - Click or tap here to enter text. - e.
+An explanation of how the proposed school will define, monitor, verify, and report student attendance, student participation in a full course load, credit accrual, and course completion that provides sufficient evidence that all students will be accounted for and engaged in a complete and rigorous educational program. - Click or tap here to enter text. - f.

-f.
 A description of the proposed school's virtual attendance policy.
+Click or tap here to enter text.